ricochetuniverse/ricochet-universe/readme.md

 You can use the provided `docker-compose.yml` to easily set up the server environment.
 Reading that file is also useful if you want to set it up on bare metal too.

-Note that the Docker Compose file is relatively new, there are some known issues such as missing HTTPS and the Content Security Policy being very strict and blocking Laravel Debugbar.
+Note that the Docker Compose file is relatively new, there are some known issues such as the Content Security Policy being very strict and blocking Laravel Debugbar.

 You should set up [queue worker](https://laravel.com/docs/5.7/queues#supervisor-configuration) and set the `QUEUE_DRIVER` to something other than `sync`.